nico-aero/Detox/docs/Introduction.GettingStarted.md

 detox test --configuration <your configuration name>
 ```

-That’s it.
+That's it.
 Your first failing Detox test is running!

-Next, we’ll go over usage and how to make this test [actually pass](Introduction.WritingFirstTest.md).
+Next, we'll go over usage and how to make this test [actually pass](Introduction.WritingFirstTest.md).